ogazitt/saasmaster-api/README.md

 ### `npm run start:prod`

-Runs the backend with NODE_ENV=prod, which invokes the production environment.
+Runs the backend with ENV=prod, which invokes the production environment.
 This will choose the main Firebase collection (`users`), and append "-prod" to various resources such as the pubsub topic (`invoke-load-prod`), etc.

 The pub-sub subscription will run in push mode, calling the /invoke-load API, and is invoked by the scheduler